evanmiltenburg/SystemResultsViewer/README.md

 * Python 3.6
 * Flask 0.12

 Other versions may work, but remain untested.
+The easiest way to get everything to run is to install Anaconda.
+Download it from [this page](https://www.anaconda.com/download/).

 ## Screenshot
 Here's a preview of the tool.
 There's a simple navigation menu (previous, next),